-UCHealth is a Colorado-owned, nonprofit 501(c)(3) integrated health system with 12 hospitals and more than 150 UCHealth-owned and affiliated clinics serving patients in Colorado, Wyoming and Nebraska.
+UCHealth is a Colorado-owned, nonprofit 501(c)(3) integrated health system with 12 hospitals and more than 150 UCHealth-owned and affiliated clinic locations serving patients in Colorado, Wyoming and Nebraska.

 As Colorado’s only integrated community and academic health system, we are dedicated to improving lives by providing the region’s most advanced, highest-quality medical care with an exceptional patient experience.

 We improve lives.